 There is No Admission charges and no cost for parking.
 Fruit is sold by Pre-Purchased containers.

 Please click on the What’s Picking Today for fruit availability and prices.

-Yes!
+We are not scheduling educational tours in 2021.
+Hopefully we will be able to continue tours in the future.
 We offer educational tours for all ages and group sizes during the Fall Harvest.
 All types of tours are welcome including Senior Groups, Bus Tours etc. We are also available (November-April) for at school, corporate, conference presentations.
 Please call for more information and reservations.

 Maine weather can change quickly and is unpredictable.
 It is good to come prepared i.e.. jacket, sweatshirt, hat, shorts, raingear sunscreen, bug spray etc. Cold beverages are available for purchase.
 We have a picnic area for to enjoy your lunch.
 Either pack a lunch or enjoy hot food on certain days (most weekends but call to make sure).